How to make an interactive video in 6 simple steps

 5-Publish your video

-If you are thinking about creating an interactive video to publish on YouTube, consider that YouTube does not support interactive video features, like hotspots, clickable links, and branching.
+If you want to make an interactive video to publish on YouTube, consider that YouTube does not support interactive video features like hotspots, clickable links, and branching.
 You can upload each branch of your story as an individual video and link them up.

 YouTube allows a maximum of 4 video cards on an end screen.
 This means you can give the viewer up to four options at the end of every segment.

 If you choose to do this, only promote your first video, and hide the others from your listing to ensure the viewer starts from the beginning.
-Also consider that if you have a video shorter than 25 seconds, or is classified as "Made for Kids" YouTube won´t allow to create links on it.
+Also, consider that if you have a video shorter than 25 seconds or is classified as "Made for Kids," YouTube won't allow you to create links.

-On the other side, Vimeo provides an advanced set of features to publish an interactive video on their platform.
-At the time of this writing it is only available to enterprise users.
+On the other side, Vimeo provides advanced features to make an interactive video on its platform.
+At the time of this writing, it is only available to enterprise users.

 6-Track your results and adjust your strategy

 In a regular passive video, you can only measure views.
 Still, it is impossible to know engagement and what part of the video work for the consumer.

 Interactive video is different because these platforms track every interaction, click, and conversion.
 Needless to say, this is an excellent reason to start creating interactive videos.

 This valuable information allows you to fine-tune your strategy and adjust your video content according to consumers' behavior.
 And since many interactive video platforms provide useful integrations, you can collect customer data to improve personalization.